Mc-Blox/Commit_to_Change_ENC/README.md

 # Run and deploy your Leadstreak AI app

+Leadstreak AI is a Lead Generation Tracker app that encourages you to create and complete your outreach tasks by staking some crypto!

-This contains everything you need to run your app locally.
+This repo contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/17fwr5BaVTdPnrsjg91kSN8fOc84XemxK
+View the app in AI Studio: https://ai.studio/apps/drive/17fwr5BaVTdPnrsjg91kSN8fOc84XemxK

 ## Run Locally